Miokasa/2024Fall_projects/README.md

 ## (Mengyao) Hypothesis 6: Crypto prices react more to regulations than to supportive bills.​
-This hypothesis is based on the assumption that investors are more likely to be influenced by negative information.​ Effect of bills is assessed using average mean and average votatility 14 days before and after the event date.
+This hypothesis is based on the assumption that investors are more likely to be influenced by negative information.​ The effect of bills is assessed using average mean and volatility 14 days before and after the event date.
+The positivity or negativity of **Change of Average Return** represents investors' confidence in the bills, while the magnitude of **Volatility** reflects investors' expectations of the bills.

 ---

 ### Analysis and Observations

-#### 1. **Type Defination**
+#### 1. **Type Definition**
-- **Quaterly Average Residuals (2017-2024):**
+- **Quarterly Average Residuals (2017-2024):**
-  - Neither type: **..**
+  - Neither type: **neither related to crypto nor related to blockchain or cybersecurity**
-  - Potential regulation type: **..**
+  - Potential regulation type: **directly related to blockchain or cybersecurity & tend to regulate**
-  - Potential support: **..**
+  - Potential support: **directly related to blockchain or cybersecurity & tend to support**
-  - Regulation: **..**
+  - Regulation: **directly related to crypto & tend to regulate**
-  - Support: **..**
+  - Support: **directly related to crypto & tend to support**

 #### 2. **Change of Average Return**
-- **Quaterly Average Residuals (2017-2024):**
+- **Quarterly Average Residuals (2017-2024):**
   - Neither type: **-0.010230**
   - Potential regulation type: **-0.000778**
   - Potential support: **0.001275**
   - Regulation: **0.000511**
   - Support: **-0.002650**
-- These values .
+- From a common-sense perspective, the market reaction to supportive policies should be positive.
+However, the actual reaction is negative, indicating a lack of investor confidence in the supportive policies.

-#### 3. **Average Volatility**
+#### 3. **Volatility**
 - **14 days before the events:**
   - Neither type: **12.121968**
   - Potential regulation type: **10.823646**
   - Potential support: **12.314108**
   - Regulation: **8.701134**
   - Support: **26.497265**
-- This highlights.
+- Before the bills were introduced, investors' expectations for directly supportive policies were the highest.
+Investors' expectations for potentially supportive bills were the second highest.
+- Investors generally have positive expectations for supportive bills before they are introduced.
 - **14 days after the events:**
   - Neither type: **11.117225**
   - Potential regulation type: **17.541913**
   - Potential support: **14.437661**
   - Regulation: **36.847663**
   - Support: **15.045157**
-- This highlights.
+- After the bills were introduced, investors' expectations for directly regulated policies were the highest.
+Investors' expectations for potentially regulated bills were the second highest.
+- Investors generally have positive expectations for negative bills after they are introduced.

 ---

 ### Conclusion
 The data provides partial support for the hypothesis:
-- both regulation and potential regulation events have a significant impact on the market, with returns increasing markedly after the events, accompanied by a substantial rise in volatility.​
-- Also, Regulatory policies have a positive impact on the market, while supportive policies, on the contrary, have a negative impact.
-Both direct regulatory bills and potential regulatory bills cause market volatility.
+- Crypto prices react more to regulations than to regulatory bills after the events.​
-- However, only direct supportive bills result in market fluctuations.​
+- However, Crypto prices react more to supportive bills before the events.​
+- Also, investors have lost confidence in supportive policies but are highly receptive to restrictive policies.

+#### **Revised Hypothesis**
+*"Crypto prices react more to regulations than to regulatory bills after the bills were introduced."*